 6. Short-term trusts help new owners prepare their aircraft for export to their own country.

-There are occasions where a foreign entity buys an aircraft, but it requires maintenance before it can leave the country.
+There are occasions where a foreign entity buys an aircraft, but the plane requires maintenance before it can leave the country.
 The new owner cannot register the plane in their own name in the US, and they can’t have the plane unregistered.
-They can register in a short-term interim trust while the plane is being worked on.
+They can register in a short-term trust while the plane is being worked on.
 Once repairs have been made, it can be exported out of the country.

 7. Repossessed or stored aircraft.